 Only One Partner Is the Legal Parent

-Unfortunately, California is not on the list of states that allow non-biological and non-adoptive parents to participate in the caretaking of the child or to maintain a parent-like relationship with the child.
-Another option is for non-biological or non-adoptive parents to establish a parenting agreement.
-The agreement will not make them a parent, but a number of courts allow parent agreements to permit another person to have custody or visitation with a child.
+Unfortunately, California does not automatically grant non-biological and non-adoptive parents the right to maintain a parental relationship with their children.
+If you're the non-adoptive parent or non-biological parent, you may still establish a parenting agreement with your ex spouse.
+The agreement will not make you a parent in the law's eyes, but the courts sometimes allow parenting agreements to permit a non-parent to have custody or visitation with a child.
 A parenting agreement must state that both individuals consider themselves to be the parents of their child and that they accept all legal rights and responsibilities that come with being a parent.
 It should also explain that the legal parent waives their right to custody and control of the child and intends to co-parent equally with the other parent.

-The attorneys at the Law Offices of H. William Edgar are dedicated to the practice of Family law and same-sex marriage matters.
+The child custody attorneys at the Law Offices of H. William Edgar are dedicated to the practice of family law and same-sex marriage matters.
 We have offices in Riverside, Temecula, Anaheim and Palm Desert.
 We are here to answer your questions and help you through this process to get the results you and your family deserve.
 Contact us today: (888) 251-9618!